manudelu/ws_uspace_control_room/README.md

 6. **Connect QGroundControl (QGC)**

-    Connect QGC to the PX4 SITL instances (or the real drone).
+    Connect QGC to the PX4 SITL instances.
     QGC can be used to design and upload missions, but execution is managed by the Control Room.

 #### Mission Workflow

 1. **Mission Planning**
-    * Design a mission in QGroundControl (QGC).
+    * Design a mission in QGroundControl.
     * Do *not* start it directly from QGC — the Control Room intercepts and processes the MAVLink mission data.
     * Use the **Mission Interface GUI** to fetch and publish missions:
         - Click *Fetch Missions* to retrieve available missions from all drones.